Table of Contents

 }

-Fill in "portrait" (portrait mode) or "landscape" (landscape mode) based on actual requirements.
+Fill in "portrait" or "landscape" based on actual needs.

 Caution

-Never use "auto" in AR Mini Program applications, as it may cause severe AR display anomalies in certain cases.
+Never use "auto" in AR mini program applications, as it may cause severe anomalies in AR display under certain circumstances.

-For example, to use in landscape mode with the screen rotated 90 degrees counterclockwise relative to the natural vertical position:
+For example, to use in landscape mode rotated 90 degrees counterclockwise relative to natural vertical position:

 let deviceOrientation = mega.DeviceOrientation.LandscapeLeft;